nikumar1206/daily_projects/w4d5/README.md

 - Talk through the second `largest_contiguous_subsum`.
 Most people will have called us over for this, but it can't hurt to go over it again.
 - Talk about why `fourth_anagram?` is constant space.
 Again, most people will already have heard an explanation, but ask them if they want to hear the explanation again.
 - Many people won't have gotten to the max windowed range project.
 But they could still benefit from getting introduced to stack queues, so talk through that.

+# Announcements
+- Make sure that students bring in their own machines for Ruby 2
+- Come to office hours, its via zoom.
+No building access over the weekend.
+- Make sure to study!
+Use the study guide!